jboss-developer/jboss-eap-quickstarts/temperature-converter/README.md

 What is it?
 -----------

-This example demonstrates the use of an *EJB 3.1 Stateless Session Bean* and *CDI* to access it via a *JSF*.
+The `temperature-converter` example demonstrates the use of an *EJB 3.1 Stateless Session Bean* (SLSB) and *CDI*, accessed using a *JSF*.
-Deployment occurs via a war archive for deployment to Red Hat JBoss Enterprise Application Platform.
+It is deployed to Red Hat JBoss Enterprise Application Platform using a WAR archive.

-These are the steps that occur:
+The application does the following:

-1. The user interface is a JSF page that asks for a temperature and a scale (Fahrenheit or Celsius).
+1. The User Interface is a JSF page that asks for a temperature and a scale (Fahrenheit or Celsius).
 2. When you click on `Convert`, the temperature string is passed to the TemperatureConverter controller (managed) bean.
 3. The managed bean then invokes the `convert()` method of the injected TemperatureConvertEJB (notice the field annotated with @Inject).
 4. The response from TemperatureConvertEJB is stored in the `temperature` field of the managed bean.